camshepherd/CellularAutomata/README.md

 ## Contents
-Contains a Visual Studio 2017 solution containing library, test and UI projects for the solution.
+Contains a Visual Studio 2017 solution containing library, test UI and performance benchmarking projects for the solution.
 It should work on any system that has the CUDA integration installed.
 Made entirely in C++